xieyuheng/inner/papers/publish/boundaries-as-types.md

-To introduce a 0-dimensional element, it is enough to give the name of the data constructor, and to specify its type.
+To introduce a 0-dimensional element, it is enough to give the name of the data constructor, and to specify it's type.

 But, to introduce a (n+1)-dimensional element `A`, we also need to specify an attaching map